General Terms and Conditions

 11.7 8020 may recover payment for the Goods notwithstanding that ownership of any of the Goods has not passed from 8020.

-11.8 The Customer grants 8020, its agents and employees an irrevocable licence at any time to enter any premises where the Goods are or may be stored in order to inspect them, or, where the Customer’s right to possession has terminated, to recover them and the Customer will indemnify 8020 in full for all costs associated with recovering the Goods.
+11.8 The Customer grants 8020, its agents and employees an irrevocable licence at any time, with prior notice of at least 5 working days to enter any business premises where the Goods are or may be stored, during business hours, in order to inspect them, or, where the Customer’s right to possession has terminated, to recover them.

 11.9 If the Customer’s right to possession has terminated and any Goods cannot be readily recovered, the Customer will indemnify 8020 for the full reinstatement value of such Goods together with all costs associated with obtaining such reinstatement.